thiagodnf/aco-simulator/README.md

 ## Contribute

-Contributions to the this project are very welcome!
+Contributions to this project are very welcome!
 We can't do this alone!
 Feel free to fork this project, work on it and then make a pull request.

 ## Authors